AmeCarraro/thesis-variable-stars-nn/README.md

 F1-Score
 Confusion Matrix

-Results show strong classification performance from both models, with the CNN excelling in capturing class-specific visual features and the LSTM showing robustness to sequence-based data.
+💡Results show strong classification performance from both models, with the CNN excelling in capturing class-specific visual features and the LSTM showing robustness to sequence-based data.